Words and images by Greg Mansfield

 Weller’s accounts gained credibility when an overnight guest reported waking to find a small blonde girl in a floral dress standing at the foot of their bed – matching previous descriptions perfectly.

-- Female staff members report being pinched by unseen hands.
+- Female staff members reported being pinched by unseen hands.

 Raglan Castle